Harpers Ferry and Bolivar

 Bisou Bistro is unlike any other nearby restaurant.
 What separates this establishment from the rest is its unique menu featuring Cajun and French Creole dishes.
 Though located in West Virginia, Bisou Bistro gives you a taste of Louisiana.

-The Town’s Inn features the newly renovated restaurant Bistro 1840 and a Mountain House Cafe and Shoppe featuring “grab & go” cuisine.
+The Town’s Inn features a Mountain House Cafe and Shoppe featuring “grab & go” cuisine.
 If you need a place to lay your head for a night, the Inn also has quaint rooms available.

-Though Harpers Ferry is notorious for its many conflicts, Scoops Ice Cream shows the town’s sweeter side.
-This ice cream shop serves a variety of much-loved ice cream flavors, as well as some homemade ice cream treats for you to enjoy.
+Though Harpers Ferry is notorious for its many conflicts, Creamy Creations shows the town’s sweeter side.
+This ice cream shop serves a variety of much-loved ice cream flavors, as well as some specialty ice cream treats for you to enjoy.

 Harpers Ferry and Bolivar are waiting, so if you have not included these two Canal Towns in your “must-visit list”, it may be time for a revision.